sbabic/swupdate/doc/source/sw-description.rst

 boolean that enables the check for this image.
 It is then possible to check the version just for a subset of the images to be installed.

+There is also an attribute "install-if-higher" that check if the version of the new software is higher than the version of the installed software.
+If it's false, the new software isn't installed.
+The goal is to avoid installing an older version of software.

 Embedded Script
 ---------------